timothyoverstreet/timothyoverstreet.github.io/contact.md

 permalink: /contact/
 ---

 Whatever your audio/visual needs - please feel free to reach out and we'll see what we can do to help!
-If you're looking for local support, we will try to connect you with a member of our **street team** of worship pastors across the United States.
+If you're looking for local support, we will try to connect you with a member of our **street team** located across the United States.

 ### Contact Form